-Having grown up in Aurland, just a 10-minute drive from one of Norway’s most popular tourist destinations, I’ve got some pretty helpful knowledge for anyone planning a trip to the area.
-Flåm, or Flam for the purposes of this article (I’m sure not all of you have the Norwegian Å on your keyboard), is a small village along the Aurlandsfjord with over a million visitors a year.
-Naturally, all these people need a place to stay, and so I decided to compile this guide to all the hotels in Flam, Norway.
+I grew up in Aurland, just a 10-minute drive from one of Norway’s most popular tourist destinations.
+As a result, I’ve got some pretty helpful knowledge for anyone planning a trip to the area.
+Flåm, or Flam (I’m sure not all of you have the Norwegian Å on your keyboard), is a small village along the Aurlandsfjord.
+The village gets over a million visitors a year, most of whom are looking for accommodation in the area.
+Naturally, they need a place to stay, and so I decided to compile this guide to all the hotels in Flam, Norway.

 Anyone looking for where to stay in Flam will find that there are loads of great Flam hotels to choose